 Aboriginal and Torres Strait Islander Suicide Prevention Program

-Brisbane South PHN have committed to deliver an Aboriginal Torres Strait Islander Suicide Prevention Program, currently being delivered through headspace Inala and headspace Meadowbrook in the form of the UHELP program.
+Brisbane South PHN have committed to deliver an Aboriginal Torres Strait Islander Suicide Prevention Program, currently being delivered through headspace Meadowbrook in the form of the Impara program.

-The United Health Education and Learning Program (UHELP) program is designed to engage with Aboriginal and Torres Strait Islander young people in a culturally appropriate way.
-With the primary focus on physical, social and emotional wellbeing activities through a three-tiered holistic group program.
-It also aimed to engage young Aboriginal and Torres Strait Islander People in need of mental health intervention into a health care service using established relationships.
-The program is built on a partnership with local community Elders and services.
+The Impara program is designed to engage with Aboriginal and Torres Strait Islander young people in the Meadowbrook and Beaudesert region in a culturally appropriate way.
+The program has a primary focus on social and emotional wellbeing activities that is inclusive of group facilitation and/or individual support.
+The program is built on partnerships established with local community Elders and services.